vebbis321/thel.foo/content/posts/validation/index.md

 - Validates our text with a publisher
 - Assigns the state of our validation to a state thaht reacts to the current state of our text field

-We can now also use the validation publisher on any publisher that publishes a string value.
+We can now also use the validation operator on any publisher that publishes a string value.
 How cool is that!
 I hope you enjoyed this article as much as I did and thank you for reading.

 **Useful Links:**
 - If you prefer video